-Your medicine list can help you and your family keep track of everything you take to keep you healthy - your pills, vitamins, and herbs.
-Having all of your medicines listed in one place will also help your doctor, pharmacist, hospital, or other health care workers take care of you.
+Your medicine list can help you and your family keep track of everything you take to keep you healthy-your pills, vitamins and herbs.
+Having all pharmacist, hospital or other health care workers take care of you! of your medicines listed in one place will also help your doctor,

-- 1. First, fill out the form.
-Make sure ALL of our medicines are in front of you.
-Include prescribed medication AND over-the-counter medicines, vitamins, herbs, and minerals.
-Ask for assistance from a health care professional if you need help. - 2.
-Next, think about what you take in the morning, afternoon, around dinner, and before you go to bed. - 3.
-Then, for every medicine, use the chart to record the following information: - The medicine's name and dose - How much you take (1 pill, 3 drops, etc.) - What it looks like (round, white and red, clear liquid, etc.) - How it is taken (by mouth, with food, by injection)
+- First, fill out the form.
+Make sure ALL of your medicines are in front medicines, vitamins, herbs and minerals.
+Ask for assistance from a of you.
+Include prescribed medication AND any over-the-counter healthcare professional if you need help - Next, think about what you take in the morning, afternoon, around dinner time and before you go to bed. is